endaoment/endaoment-integration-docs/docs/create-daf.md

 ### 1. Prepare the DAF creation form

 Once a user has logged in, they should gain the ability to create new DAFs for their account.
 In order to facilitate this, you will need to create a form that allows them to enter in the details of the new DAF.
 The example below is the simplest form that can be used to create a DAF but you should customize it to fit your application's needs.

+Your UI should collect all required information for creating a DAF through the [Create a DAF API](https://api.dev.endaoment.org/oas#/Funds/FundsController_processFund)

 ```html
 <form id="create-daf-form" action="[your-backend]/create-daf" method="POST">